oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

   6. Switch back to the scripts directory

-  - `cd cd $HOME/helidon-kubernetes/base-kubernetes `
+  - `cd $HOME/helidon-kubernetes/base-kubernetes `

-  6. Run the following command to create the secrets:
+  7. Run the following command to create the secrets:

   -  `bash create-secrets.sh`